Learning Programmatic Idioms for Scalable Semantic Parsing: Experimental Setup

-To create models that use idioms, we augment this decoder by first retrieving the top-K most frequent idioms from the training set (Algorithm \ref{alg:extract}), followed by post-processing the training set by greedily applying these idioms (Algorithm \ref{alg:compress}; we denote this model as \our-K).
-We evaluate all our models on the CONCODE dataset which was created using Java class files from \url{github.com}.
-It contains 100K tuples of (NL, code, context) for training, 2,000 tuples for development, and an additional 2,000 tuples for testing.
-We use a BPE vocabulary of 10K tokens for embedding matrix $B$ and get the best validation set results using the original hyperparameters used by \newcite{iyer2018}.
-Since idiom aware training is significantly faster than without idioms, we are also able to train on an additional 400K training examples that \newcite{iyer2018} released as part of CONCODE.
+\paragraph{Idiom Aware Training} To utilize idioms, we augment this decoder by retrieving the top-K most frequent idioms from the training set (Algorithm \ref{alg:extract}), followed by post-processing the training set by greedily applying these idioms (Algorithm \ref{alg:compress}; we denote this model as \our-K).
+We evaluate all our models on the CONCODE dataset which was created using Java source files from \url{github.com}.
+It contains 100K tuples of (NL, code, context) for training, 2K tuples for development, and 2K tuples for testing.
+We use a BPE vocabulary of 10K tokens (for matrix $B$) and get the best validation set results using the original hyperparameters used by \newcite{iyer2018}.
+Since idiom aware training is significantly faster than without idioms, it enables us to train on an additional 400K training examples that \newcite{iyer2018} released as part of CONCODE.
 We report exact match accuracy, corpus level BLEU score (which serves as a measure of partial credit) \cite{papineni2002bleu}, and training time for all these configurations.